 “Northern California” always seems to be a default category: if it isn’t coastal and it isn’t the Gold Country and it isn’t urban, it’s “Northern California.”
 So it is here.
 There is nothing these rides have in common except they’re north of San Francisco, they’re in an area without a familiar label, and they’re all good.
-This is where I live, so there is a goodly number of them, but I stand by each and every one.

 Northern California Inland rides:

 Mill Creek Road